ali92hm/private-consortium-workshop/README.md

-# Set up a local geth private consortium
+# Setting up a local geth private consortium

 This workshop walks you through setting up a private consortium of geth clients with three members.
 You can read the [official documentation](https://github.com/ethereum/go-ethereum/wiki/Private-network) on ethereum private networks.